cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 </aside>

 Another issue is the data and compute requirement.
-Training large DNNs may require GPUs and extensive hyperparameter tuning, which can be overkill for some fraud datasets, especially if data is limited or highly imbalanced.
+Training large DNNs may require GPUs and extensive hyperparameter tuning, which can be overkill for some fraud datasets, especially if data is limited or highly imbalanced.[^32]
 In fact, many academic studies on the popular [Kaggle credit card dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) (284,807 transactions) found that simpler models can match DNNs performance, likely because the dataset is small and mostly numeric features.

 Overfitting is a risk too, fraud datasets are skewed and sometimes composed of static snapshots in time.